aniket-chakraborty2001/IMO-EXAM-SCORE/README.md

 ### 11. Plotting a horizontal Bar chart:
 Here using horizontal bar chart I plot distribution of marks over years.
 To plot a horizontal bar chart **plt.barh()** function is used which comes under the matplotlib.pyploy library.

+### Conclusions:
+We conclude the following observations:
+* The student receives highest marks in each subject in 2017.
+* One possible reason behind this is high study hours.
+* As a result total marks is highset in 2017.
+* In 2017, Math and Computer are the main stakeholder of this score.